Key Takeaways

-What is Data Privacy and Security?
+What Is Data Privacy and Security?

 Data privacy is the principle that individuals should have control over how their personal data—also known as personally identifiable information (PII)—is collected, stored, accessed, used, and shared.
 PII includes name, date of birth, social security or tax ID number, address, and credit card data.
 For businesses, sensitive information encompasses intellectual property (IP), trade secrets, and confidential communications.